Print the recipe card! sugar donut muffins

 Yum!
 If you need a sweet treat fix, these’ll do ya!
 The only real difference in making these 100% food storage lies in what’s used to moisten them before rolling in sugar, cinnamon sugar or powdered sugar.
 Normally the recipe calls for melted butter , but I’ve found another option that works just fine.

-These are such a cinch to make and they hit the spot when you’re searching the cupboards for a quick treat!
-You could make it even easier by storing the dry mix on it’s own!
+These are such a cinch to make and hit the spot when you’re searching the cupboards for a quick treat!
+My kids ask me to make these for them all the time.
+(PS.–You could make it even easier by storing the dry mix on it’s own!)

 makes 24-36 mini muffins or 10 standard muffins